B. Eghiazaryan

 The Soviet Union was falling apart.
 Suddenly, prisons began to open their doors.
 He was released just as the military confrontation with the already demoralized but still strong Soviet Army began.
 It was also the beginning of the civil war between the past and the future.

-As a commander, Borys defended the border with volunteers from his mountain village of Aparan.
+Borys, as a commander, defended the border with volunteers from his mountain village of Aparan.
 The artist did not pick up a brush for more than three years.
 When he returned to the studio, he could not draw.
 And then he created these short stories.
 By returning to his childhood through writing, he returned to life and creativity.

 That happened a long time ago in another country.
 In his other country.
 Now this other country, his native Armenia, is in his heart and memory.
 He became a Ukrainian artist from Kyiv with a quarter-century of experience, a philosopher, poet, writer, without whose creative voice the world of Ukrainian culture would be incomplete.
 It is thanks to this "otherness" in his heart that he is able to surprise us with his paintings, his thoughts and actions, his faith in goodness and in people, and with his short stories in which there is more poetry than prose."
 Andriy Kurkov (From the preface to the book: Borys Eghiazaryan − Forty Springs.
 Poems and Stories.
 Lviv, Staryi Lev Publishing House, 2018. - 104 p.)